mapbender/mapbender-documentation/en/quickstart.rst

 #.
 Have a look at your application.
 To open your application, click on the |mapbender-button-show| ``Button``.

-Now you should have an idea about how easy it is to change a Mapbender application without any changes in the code.
+Now you should have an idea about how easy it is to change a Mapbender application.

   .. image:: ../figures/mapbender_application_add_element.png
      :scale: 80

 In the following, you find a complete list of all elements and their functionalities.
 For a more detailed description, please have a look at the corresponding chapters in the `mapbender documentation <index.html>`_.

 * About dialog: Shows information about Mapbender in an about dialog
 * Activity indicator: Shows HTTP activity
 * Application switcher:	Switches to another application while maintaining the current map position
 * Base source switcher:	Changes the map's background sources
-* Button:			To integrate another element as a button
+* Button: Integrate another element as a button
-* Coordinates display:		To show the map coordinates of your mouse position
+* Coordinates display: Shows the map coordinates of your mouse position
 * Coordinates utility: Transforms coordinates to different SRS and navigates to them on the map
 * Copyright: Shows terms of use
-* Data manager:		To create and manage non-spatial data
+* Data manager: Create and manage non-spatial data
-* Digitizer:			To create and manage spatial data
+* Digitizer: Create and manage spatial data
-* Dimensions handler:		For integration of sources with a time dimension
+* Dimensions handler: Manage sources with a time dimension
 * FeatureInfo: Gives information about sources
 * GPS Position: Renders a button to show the GPS position
-* HTML:			Free definition of HTML to integrate pictures, texts or links
+* HTML: Offers free definition of HTML to integrate pictures, texts or links
-* Image export:		To export current map view (format options: png or jpeg)
+* Image export: Exports the current map view (format options: png or jpeg)
-* Layer tree:			Overview of map layersets and layers
+* Layer tree: Gives an overview of map layersets and layers
 * Legend: Displays legend of active themes on the map
-* Line/Area Ruler:		Ruler to draw a line/area and display length/area in a dialog
+* Line/Area Ruler: Enables to measure a line/area and display its length/area in a dialog
-* Link:			Links to external URL
+* Link: Links to an external URL
-* Map:				Element in which layersets and layers are integrated in
+* Map: Creates the map element in which layersets and layers are integrated into
+* Navigation toolbar: Provides a floating control to pan and zoom in the map
-* Overview:			Provides an overview map
+* Overview: Provides an overview map (only available in Content section)
 * POI: Creates a POI for sharing
 * Print client: Renders a Print dialog
-* Reset view:			Restores initial map view and source settings
 * SRS selector: Changes the map's spatial reference system
-* Scale bar:			Displays a small line indicator representing the current map scale.
+* Scale bar: Displays a small line indicator representing the current map scale
 * Scale display: Displays the current map scale
 * Scale selector: Displays and changes a map scale
-* Search router:		Configurable search via SQL
+* Search router: Enables a configurable search via SQL
-* Share URL:			Share current map view via URL
+* Share URL: Shares the current map view via URL
-* Simple Search:		Configurable search via Solr (Apache) or Nominatim (OSM)
+* Simple Search: Enables a configurable search on JSON sources (e.g. Solr)
-* Sketches:			Drawing tool
+* Sketches: Enables a drawing tool with different shapes
 * View manager: Saves map states for later restoration
 * WMS loader: Loads a WMS via a getCapabilities-Request

 Try it yourself